AkashKumar-0/fbClone/README.md

 ```
 https://youtu.be/zJSY8tbf_ys
 ```
+note - u can also find js library on this channel and many more courses.

-otherwise if u wish to go with paid courses then u can choose Udemy which has very less charges with high content Quility .
+otherwise if u wish to go with paid courses then u can choose Udemy which has very less charges with high content Quality .